 Staff

 Eleanor Savage has been with Jerome Foundation since 2007.
 She is active in the philanthropic and arts communities as an agitator for equitable practice.
 Eleanor is the Vice Chair on the Board of Directors for Grantmakers in the Arts.
-She is a media artist, an activist and has instigated many community-focused/artist-centered events in the Twin Cities: Naked Stages; Forbidden Fruit Radio; Vulva Riot; and Dyke Night at the Walker Art Center.
+She is a media artist, an activist and has instigated, curated and produced many community-focused/artist-centered events in the Twin Cities: Naked Stages; Forbidden Fruit Radio; Vulva Riot; and Dyke Night at the Walker Art Center.
 She was previously the Associate Director of Event and Media Production at the Walker Art Center for sixteen years.

 Eleanor's life-long commitment is promoting human rights as a guiding force and working actively as a white, gender-queer butch against racism and all the other intersecting oppressions.